muxinc/mux-stats-sdk-react-native-video/README.md

 This is a package for using [Mux Data](https://mux.com/data/) for video QoS monitoring with a react-native-video player.

+View the DemoApp/ directory to see a demo application that implements this library.

 ## Requirements

 1. A functioning react-native application that uses react-native-video.